procore/documentation/building_applications/building_side_panel_apps.md

 In the example above we have set the value for the `targetOrigin` parameter of the `postMessage` method to `https://example.com/my-side-panel-app`.
 The `targetOrigin` parameter in this method specifies the origin of the window that should receive the message.
 It is important that you always provide a specific, fully-qualified URI in the `targetOrigin` parameter to ensure the best security.
-For more information, see the [postMessage() method documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+For additional information, see the [postMessage() method documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 ## Additional postMessage Events